PingAuthorize

 HTTP services

-The policy decision point (PDP) can perform requests to HTTP services.
-These requests can send and receive text, JSON, and XML content.
+HTTP service requests can send and receive text, JSON, and XML content.

 URL

-URL for the REST endpoint that the PDP accesses.
-The Policy Manager can interpolate attributes anywhere in the URL.
+The URL for the REST endpoint that the PDP accesses in the HTTP request

 Because no escaping of attribute values takes place, make certain that this action is completed in the attribute definition to prevent non-valid characters in the URL.